nobody-qwert/cline-local/README.md

 ### Changelog Structure

-- `CHANGELOG.md` records changes specific to Cline Local starting from v1.0.0
+- `CHANGELOG.md` records changes specific to Cline Local (since v0.1.0)
-- `CHANGELOG-UPSTREAM.md` preserves the complete upstream changelog for reference
+- Relevant upstream changes are referenced in our release notes when applicable
-- Expect version skew vs upstream due to selective syncing and removal of cloud/browser features
+- Expect version skew vs upstream due to selective syncing and the removal of cloud/browser features

 ---